 - GCSE results day and Ridgewood Post 16 Enrolment Thursday 25 August 2022.

-Certificates for 2021 leavers will be available to collect from Main School Reception from 1 December.
+Certificates for 2021 leavers are now available to collect from Main School Reception.
+Certificates for current students can be obtained from Post 16 reception.
 These must be collected and signed for by the student.
 If this is not possible, a third party collection form can be completed (available from the link below).

 If you believe you have not collected your certificates from Ridgewood, please use the ‘contact us’ button and we will be able to check for you.